Chemical Product Identification & Regulatory Data

 If unconscious, place in recovery position and seek medical advice.
 If symptoms persist, call a physician.

-Remove contaminated clothing immediately.
-Wash affected area with plenty of soap and water for at least 15 minutes.
+Immediate medical treatment is necessary as untreated wounds from corrosion of the skin heal slowly and with difficulty.
 Take victim immediately to hospital.
 If on skin, rinse well with water.
 If on clothes, remove clothes.

 Symptoms: